Sonia Abejón: Junior

 She started in Rhythmic Gymnastics at the age of 5 at the Torrejón School of Rhythmic Gymnastics in Torrejón de Ardoz (Madrid).
-At the age of 13 he went to the C.G.R.D.
+At the age of 13 she went to the C.G.R.D.
 San Fernando of San Fernando de Henares.
 She won a silver medal in rope and bronze in freehand and clubs in the 1997 Spanish Championship of Clubs and Autonomous Communities in Barcelona, and bronze in ribbon in the junior category in the 1999 Spanish Championship of Clubs and Autonomous Communities in Zaragoza.

 Senior

 In January 2001 she was selected to be part of the Spanish national rhythmic gymnastics group.
 Since then, she trained an average of 8 hours a day at the High Performance Center in Madrid under the orders first of Nina Vitrichenko then, since October 2001 of Rosa Menor and Noelia Fernández, and since 2004 of Anna Baranova and Sara Bayón.
 In the Trophy S.M.
 Margarita in Bulgaria, the group obtained 3 silver medals, both in the general competition and in the finals of 10 clubs and 3 ropes and 2 balls.
 Later, Abejón participated in her first official competition, the European Championship in Geneva.
 The ensemble obtained 7th place in the All-Around and in 10 clubs, and 8th in 3 ribbons and 2 balls.
 The group was made up that year by Abejón, Belén Aguado, Blanca Castroviejo, Bárbara González Oteiza, Marta Linares and Aida Otero.
 In July 2002, she competed at the World Championship in New Orleans, where the team finished 9th in the All-Around and 7th in the 5 ribbon final.
 The group for the competitions was made up that year by Abejón, Aguado, Castroviejo, Bárbara González Oteiza, Linares and Isabel Pagán.

-By February 2003, the team won the three gold medals played in the Madeira International Tournament.
+By February 2003, the team won three gold medals played in the Madeira International Tournament.
 In the Saint Petersburg's Pearls Trophy they achieved 3 bronzes.
 Later, in the Torrevieja Triangular Tournament, they obtained All-Around silver.
 In April 2003, the Spanish team competed in the Riesa European Championship, where they placed 6th in the All-Around, 7th in 3 hoops and 2 balls, and 8th in 5 ribbons.
 In September, they performed the World Championship in Budapest, once again achieving All-Around's 6th place, and thus obtaining the pass to the 2004 Athens Olympic Games.
 There they also ended 7th place in 3 hoops and 2 balls, and 6th in 5 ribbons.
 The group was made up at the beginning of the year by Abejón, Castroviejo, González Oteiza, Lara González, Pagán and Nuria Velasco, although Castroviejo retired in May, and Linares returned to the role.